 Legible and user friendly connections are key aspects of successful urban design.
-In creating a link between the depot and the park, there is potential to use the strong linear gestures \associated with transit, to form a highly visible, aesthetically pleasing pedestrian connection with the park.
-This gesture could be the basis of form generation within the park itself.
+In creating a link between the depot and the park, there is potential to use the strong linear gestures \associated with transit, to form a highly visible, aesthetically pleasing pebe the basis of form generation within the park itself.